Published almost 2 years ago by Ann Baker

 The pieces of tablecloth become the background for a masking activity.
 We take a piece of A4 and cut shapes out of the middle, to create masks.

 “I saw two lots of 3 and one more.
 Double 3 is 6 and count on 1 makes 7.”

 “I saw two lots of 4, double 4 is 8.”

 “I saw that I could skip count in 2s, 2, 4, 6, 8.
 When I moved it a bit more I could still see the 8 and I could count on 1 to make 9 altogether.”

-Drawing shape outlines as shown in the picture at the side provided many opportunities for estimating and checking, often with surprizing results.
+Drawing shape outlines as shown below provided many opportunities for estimating and checking, often with surprising results.